The complete guide to Germany’s scenic timber-frame road

 Wernigerode

-I concluded my trip in picture-perfect Wernigerode, which was my second favourite stop on the route.
+I concluded my journey in picture-perfect Wernigerode, which easily secured the spot as my second-favorite town on the route.

 +